 In lieu of flowers, the family requests that memorial gifts be directed to either the DAV (Disabled American Veterans) or the Zion Lutheran Church ZEST fund, care of Veile Mortuary, P. O. Box 730, Worland, WY 82401.
 Arrangements have been entrusted to Veile Mortuary.

-To send flowers to Robert "Jack" William Stine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Jack" William Stine, please visit our floral store.